 Companies love to promote from within - in theory.
-It's cheaper, its promotes employee retention, it improves morale.
+It's cheaper, it promotes employee retention, and it improves morale.
 But there isn't always an employee capable of doing the job.
 Or is there?

-High quality talent is difficult to attract and to retain.
+High-quality talent is difficult to attract and retain.
 And so, we asked hiring managers why their companies were not promoting from within instead.
 Their most common answer?
 That the "current workforce lacked the required skills to fill new openings".
 But... how did they know this?
 The sad reality is that, for most of the cases, they didn't.
 They were guessing.

 How it works

-If you log into Pluckd and you're an admin, you'll find a new option name "Talent Search" at the sidebar.
-Click and and you'll land into the Talent Search page:
+If you log into Pluckd and you're an admin, you'll find a new option named "Talent Search" at the sidebar.
+Click and you'll land on the Talent Search page:

 This is where you can enter skills to create a talent profile.
 As you input the skills, we'll start showing you potential matches.